 Principle 2: Changing requirements

 Principle two of the Agile Manifesto states changing requirements throughout the development process, even when changes occur late in the project.
 This Principle acknowledges that business needs and priorities can change, and Agile processes are designed to leverage these changes for the customer's benefit.
-By being open to adjustments, teams can better respond to customer feedback and market shifts, ultimately providing a competitive advantage.
+By being open to adjustments, teams can better respond to customer feedback and market shifts, ultimately gaining a competitive advantage of Agile.

 Principle 3: Frequent delivery